RikkaApps/Shizuku/README.md

    ADB has limited permissions and different on various system versions.
 You can see permissions granted to ADB [here](https://github.com/aosp-mirror/platform_frameworks_base/blob/master/packages/Shell/AndroidManifest.xml).

-   Before calling the API, you can use `ShizukuService#getUid` to check if Shizuku is running user ADB, or use `ShizukuService#checkPermission` to check if the server has sufficient permissions.
+   Before calling the API, you can use `ShizukuService#getUid` to check if Shizuku™ is running user ADB, or use `ShizukuService#checkPermission` to check if the server has sufficient permissions.

 2. Hidden API limitation from Android 9